Stock market today: Asian shares mixed after Fed chair inflation comments

 TOKYO (AP) — Asian shares were trading mixed Thursday following a retreat on Wall Street after the Federal Reserve chair made comments that indicated inflation still isn’t under control.

-That pushed “back against the idea that the U.S.-China relationship could be warming with Secretary of State Antony Blinken’s visit,” said Yeap Jun Rong, market analyst at IG.

-Blinken was in Beijing recently where both sides agreed to “stabilize” badly deteriorated ties.
+During Blinken’s Beijing visit earlier this week, both sides agreed to stabilize badly deteriorated ties.
 But Blinken said China was not ready to resume military-to-military contacts.

 Fitch Ratings said in its June Global Economic Outlook that the global growth outlook for next year has deteriorated, given the prospects of higher interest rates around the world.